ocaml/opam/README.md

 * Make sure to have ocamlfind, ocamlgraph, cmdliner >= 0.9.8, cudf >= 0.7,
   dose3 >= 5, re >= 1.5.0, opam-file-format installed.
 Or run `opam install
-  opam-lib --deps-only` if you already have a working instance.
+  . --deps-only` if you already have a working instance.
 Re-run `./configure` once done
 * Run `make libinstall` at the end

+_Note_: If you install on your system (without changeing the prefix), you will need to install as root (`sudo`).
+As sudo do not propagate environment variables, there wil be some errors.
+You can use `sudo -E "PATH=$PATH" in order to be sure to have the good environment for install.

 ## Developer mode